Uznews.net

 Uznews.net was an independent Uzbek news website that operated from 2005 to 2014.
 As of 2010, it had been blocked by the Uzbek government for several years.

 The website's editor-in-chief is Galima Bukharbaeva, an Uzbek journalist known for her eyewitness coverage of the 2005 Andijan massacre; she later won the International Press Freedom Award of the Committee to Protect Journalists.

 Uznews.net reporter Salijon Abdurahmanov was arrested during a traffic stop on 7 June 2008, who searched his car and stated that they found 114 g of marijuana and 5 g of opium in his trunk.
 Abdurahmanov stated that the drugs had been planted in retaliation for an uznews.net story he had recently published about alleged corruption of traffic police.
 He was found guilty and sentenced to ten years in prison in October 2008.
 The conviction drew protests from a number of Western-based human rights organizations, including Amnesty International (which named him a prisoner of conscience), Human Rights Watch, the Committee to Protect Journalists, the International Federation for Human Rights, and the Organization for Security and Co-operation in Europe.

 As of December 20, 2014, the news site is shut down and all links redirect to the following message in Uzbek, Russian, and English:

-Uznews.net has ceased to exist.